 Chat and Sign

-You can never start too early to chat with your child.
+You can never start chatting with your child too early.
 Look at our West Berkshire Every Child A Talker website:

 For local information on speech and language therapy